CoinFlip Logo

 What are DAOs?

 The first question that people new to the concept of a decentralized internet might ask is, “What is a DAO?”
-A DAO is a collection of like-minded investors or people who form a group, large or small, to pool together their resources.
+DAO stands for Decentralized Autonomous Organization.
+A DAO is a collection of like-minded people who form a group, large or small, to pool together their resources.
 DAOs run on blockchain technology and can take advantage of features like smart contracts to automatically execute agreements, send payments, or trigger other actions based on the collective decisions of the DAO’s members.

 Generally speaking, DAOs fit into two main categories.
 There are those that look to raise money for a cause, like a DAO for donating crypto to refugees who are fleeing the war in Ukraine for example, or ones who may look to financially prop up new ideas in the same way as a venture capital firm.
 Then there are DAOs that are set up to oversee the building and execution of blockchain-based projects, like a group of project managers who are distributed across the globe.
 Now, is a third category entirely going to emerge as more crypto DAOs get political?
 It’s possible.